custom-components/weatheralerts/README.md

-# custom_component to get info from alerts.weather.gov
+# An integration to get weather alerts from weather.gov

-A platform which allows you to get information from alerts.weather.gov.

 [![GitHub release (latest by date)][release-badge]][release-link] [![GitHub][license-badge]][license-link]